openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 ### Limitations

- - Some primitives in GPU plugin may block host thread on waiting for previous primitives before adding its kernels to the command queue.
-In such cases `ov::InferRequest::start_async()` call takes much more time to return control to the calling thread as internally it waits for partial or full network completion.
+ - Some primitives in the GPU plugin may block the host thread on waiting for the previous primitives before adding its kernels to the command queue.
+In such cases the `ov::InferRequest::start_async()` call takes much more time to return control to the calling thread as internally it waits for a partial or full network completion.
    Examples of operations: Loop, TensorIterator, DetectionOutput, NonMaxSuppression
- - Synchronization of pre/post processing jobs and inference pipeline inside shared queue is the user responsibility
+ - Synchronization of pre/post processing jobs and inference pipeline inside a shared queue is user's responsibility
- - Throughput mode is not available when queue sharing is used, i.e. only single stream can be used for each compiled model.
+ - Throughput mode is not available when queue sharing is used, i.e. only a single stream can be used for each compiled model.

 ## Low-Level Methods for RemoteContext and RemoteTensor creation

-The high-level wrappers above bring a direct dependency on native APIs to the user program.
+The high-level wrappers mentioned above bring a direct dependency on native APIs to the user program.
 If you want to avoid the dependency, you still can directly use the `ov::Core::create_context()`, `ov::RemoteContext::create_tensor()`, and `ov::RemoteContext::get_params()` methods.
 On this level, native handles are re-interpreted as void pointers and all arguments are passed